Velatryx/tmux-guide/tmux/sessions.md

 ### Creating sessions:

-> Start a new session with:
+> Open your terminal, and start a new session with:

 ```bash
 tmux new-session